melvinkukwansafari/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+      -I used the Toy.new for creating new toy in the create instance method rather than using the the Toy.create method.

 - Update the number of likes for a toy

   - How I debugged:
+      -In the update method you can change the number of likes for a toy and update  the number of likes for that toy accordingly by using permit likes  in the toy_params method which is private

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+        -Added a destroy method and its routes in the resources and then find toys by id then toy.destroy